Fedjmike/cucats-python/Preparation.md

 Python comes with many useful libraries which you can install easily with a package manager.
 Here we will be using [pip](https://pip.pypa.io/en/latest/installing.html).

 ### Windows
+* The installer installs pip by default.
+You can check if it is installed by entering `pip --version` or `py -3 -m pip --version` in your command prompt.
+If The first command gives you an error but the second one works, you might want update it with `py -3 -m pip install --upgrade pip`, and you enter `pip --version` afterwards.
+* If it is not installed, you can follow the following instructions to install it.
 * Download the [installer script](https://bootstrap.pypa.io/get-pip.py) and save it somewhere (e.g. your desktop).
 * Browse to your desktop, hold down `shift` and right click on an empty space, select `Open command window here`.
 * Type `py get-pip.py` and press enter.